Dog Eye Discharge Home Remedies [Home Care Guide]

 Common Causes

-Eye discharge in dogs can be caused by a number of different factors.
-According to PetMD, excessive eye-watering is linked with various conditions that range from harmless to severe.
-The most common causes of eye discharge in dogs are:
+Eye discharge can be caused by a number of different factors.
+According to PetMD, excessive eye-watering is linked with various conditions, ranging from harmless to severe.
+The most common causes of eye discharge include:

 Less Common Causes